 See the numbers for race and ethnicity reflected in the Table above that focuses on Clark County.
 There was not a category for multiple races so Pacific Islander was used for that data.
+Waiting on Data from HUD

 Describe the Nature and Extent of Unsheltered and Sheltered Homelessness.